Noah Fant Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 - So far this season, 17.1% of the 516 passes thrown by his team have gone Fant's way.

-- With 11 targets in the red zone this season, Fant has been on the receiving end of 18.0% of his team's 61 red zone pass attempts.
+- Fant has seen the ball thrown his way 11 times in the red zone this season, 18.0% of his team's 61 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Fant's matchup with the Chiefs.